Apparently, the NSA was not too happy with the fact that DES, which was

 of January 2014 .
 In this article, Metze explains how a Philips

-engineer first visits the NSA in 1977.
-A few years later, Philips
+engineer first visited the NSA in 1977.
+A few years later,

 highly secret SAVILLE encryption algorithm